-- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday.

-- (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Lieu days may be accumulated but shall be taken within six (6) months of earning the day.
-Granting of lieu days is subject to the operational requirements and must be taken within the same calendar year, with the exception of Christmas Day and Boxing Day which must be taken within eight (8) weeks.
-In the event an employee does not request their lieu day in accordance with above, the Employer shall schedule the day or pay it out during the following pay period.
+- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Lieu days, other than those addressed in Article 12.06, shall be taken within thirty (30) days of earning said day, unless otherwise mutually agreed.
+Granting of Lieu Days is subject to operational requirements.
+In the event that a lieu day cannot be taken within said thirty (30) days, it shall be paid out the following pay period.